RUBi-ZA/MODE-TASK/docs/source/pca_tut.rst

 .. figure:: ../img/pca_tut1.png
    :align: center

-   Fig: plot of PC1 and PC2
+   plot of PC1 and PC2

 .. figure:: ../img/pca_tut2.png
    :align: center

-   Fig: plot of PC1 and PC3
+   plot of PC1 and PC3

 .. figure:: ../img/pca_tut3.png
    :align: center

-   Fig: Explained variance of PCs
+   Explained variance of PCs

 **3.2.
 PCA on internal coordinates**

 One can also do PCA on internal coordinates of a MD trajectory.
-Options are available for different types of internal coordinates such as, pairwise distance between atoms, 1-3 angle between backbone atoms, psi angle, and phi angle.
+Options are available for different types of internal coordinates such as, pairwise distance between atoms, 1-3 angle between backbone atoms, phi angle, and psi angle.
 Run the following command to do PCA on pairwise distance between CA atoms.

  ::